MouadBaghdadi/MouadBaghdadi/README.md

 <h1 align="center">Hi 👋, I'm Baghdadi Mouad</h1>
 <h3 align="center">- 👀 I’m a passinate CS student interested about Artificial Intelligence and Data Science</h3>

+- - 🌱 I’m currently learning more and more about **LLMs and RAG systems**

 - 💬 Ask me about **Data Science**

 - 📫 How to reach me **mouadbaghdadi2002@gmail.com**